jodehavi/azureunleashed/Fabrikam-Bookstore/readme.md

 	DB_USERNAME=homestead
 	DB_PASSWORD=secret

 The .env.example file can be used as a starting point.
+You will need to update the values to point to your MySQL instance.

 When the .env file is created, you can run the app using the following command:

-	php artisan serve
+	php artisan serve --host=0.0.0.0

-This will launch a webserver and run the app locally - you should be able to browse to the app.
+This will launch a webserver and run the app locally at http://0.0.0.0:8000 - you should be able to browse to the app.

 To build and run the Docker application container, edit the .env.example file to update with your DB connection info and then run the following from the same directory as the Dockerfile: